willdurand/ArvernOS/README.md

 /path/to/ArvernOS/src/kernel/kshell/selftest.c:12
 ```

+##### Debugging

+Use `make gdb` to run the project in debug mode with QEMU configured to wait for
+[gdb][] to connect.

+A sensible configuration is automatically generated when this command is
+executed (see also: `make gdbinit`).
+If a file named `.gdbinit.local` exists in
+the project's root directory, its content will be appended to the generated
+`.gdbinit` file.

 #### Release mode

 To compile the OS in release mode, build the image, and start `qemu` with the OS